 Once it is your turn, heaven forbid if you need a photocopy.
 The machine is never located where it is needed, so the teller has to get up, walk out of her enclosed area, across the room of waiting clients, being assaulted en route by multiple greetings and urgent questions, disappearing into some back office for an undetermined length of time.
 When she comes back with the pale, hardly legible copy, it needs to be ‘officialized’ and boy does the Spanish know how to make things official!
 Papers are usually stamped three times with three different stamps that need three separate signatures.
 Our time is ticking, a new cue-breaker is hovering about like a hungry hawk, and the teller tosses our bankbook at us and turns onto the next client.

 Before moving here, we had read about the problems facing Spanish banks.
-We had not realized the extent of it, until I received my new bankcard in the mail.
+We had not realised the extent of it, until I received my new bankcard in the mail.
 Since it my name was misspelled, we went back to get a new card.
 The teller said that they had to charge me 6 Euro for the mistake.
-They realize of course that it was their mistake, so I would be credited the amount.
+They realise of course that it was their mistake, so I would be credited the amount.
 However this could not happen – yet.
 The bank usually have funds allocated for such mistakes, she said, but the money is unfortunately used up until January.

 Of course, the mañana culture is part of the reason why we moved to rural Spain.
 We did not come here expecting convenient online banking, nor fast service.
 We love that clients still may pass a bag of fruit or other produce to the teller, even if it is a token of appreciation or in lieux payment for past of future cue-breaking.